 The LSIS 4xxi requires from the user the IP address and the port number of the communication partner.
 In the same way, the host system (PC / PLC) now also requires the set IP address of the LSIS 4xxi and the selected port number.
-By means of these parameter assignments, a socket is created via which the data can be sent and received.
+By assigning these parameters, a socket is formed via which the data can be sent and received.